M&A announcement

 Deal rationale and strategic fit

-• Acquisition creates the third largest copper district in North America, consolidating two major Arizona projects and establishing a major copper hub that enhances exposure to copper growth opportunities and strengthens the U.S. critical minerals supply chain.
+• Acquisition creates the third largest copper district in North America, consolidating two large-scale, complementary copper projects in Arizona and establishing a major copper hub that enhances exposure to copper growth opportunities and strengthens the U.S. critical minerals supply chain.

-• Strengthens position as a leading Americas-focused copper producer with a robust pipeline of long-life, low-cost assets in tier-one jurisdictions.
+• Positions the combined entity as a leading Americas-focused copper producer with a robust pipeline of long-life, low-cost assets in top jurisdictions, supporting domestic refined copper supply.

-• Provides Arizona Sonoran shareholders with a significant premium and participation in a diversified, well-capitalized copper growth platform.
+• Provides Arizona Sonoran shareholders with immediate premium and continued exposure to long-term project upside through ownership in a larger, diversified platform.

 • Offers a clear path to scale annual copper production from approximately 125,000 tonnes to over 250,000 tonnes by 2030, with potential to exceed 350,000 tonnes.